onobori/site-www/src/_guides/language/language-tour.md

 ### Abstract classes

-Use the `abstract` modifier to define an *abstract class*—a class that can’t be instantiated.
+Use the `abstract` modifier to define an *abstract class*?a class that can’t be instantiated.
 Abstract classes are useful for defining interfaces, often with some implementation.
 If you want your abstract class to appear to be instantiable, define a [factory